paulMuema/alx-low_level_programming/0x00-hello_world/README.md

-3-name - compiles a C file and creates an executable names cisfun 4-puts.c - prints exactly "Programming is like building a multilingual puzzle" 5-printf.c - prints exactly with proper grammar, but the outcome is a piece of art
+3-name - compiles a C file and creates an executable names cisfun 4-puts.c - prints exactly "Programming is like building a multilingual puzzle" 5-printf.c - prints exactly with proper grammar, but the outcome is a piece of art 6-size.c - prints the size of various types on the computer it is compiled and run on 100-intel - generates assembly code of a C code and save it in output file.